How To Outsource Software Development Projects: A Step-By-Step Guide

 Step 2: Research The Best Countries For Outsourcing

 The next step you should take is to research on specific countries that have a good outsourcing culture.
-Some good choices include Ukraine, Hungary, South Korea and China.
+Some good choices include Ukraine, Hungary, India, South Korea and China.
 Pay particular note to how much do software developers charge in those countries per hour and the time difference between where your company is and where the agency or developer is located to ensure smooth communication.

 Step 3: Research The Best Software Development Outsourcing Companies In That Region